SerjSX/pSearch/README.md

  This program shouldn't violate any ToS's of the websites included as it doesn't grab the download links.
 It still forwards to the original website, just the software's page of it.

 #### Contribution
 Can be directly done by using https://sqlitebrowser.org/ and opening the database file, you can also check the Wiki page for contribution.
+Though, you have to inform me of the websites added/removed, and if added from which megathread you have taken it.